Taking out a mortgage

-Under Regulations in effect since 9 February 2015, the Central Bank set limits on the size of housing loans made by the commercial lenders that it regulates.
-Following an evaluation and consultation process, the Central Bank announced in November 2016 that revised limits would take effect from 1 January 2017, under new Regulations.
+In February 2015, the Central Bank made Regulations to set limits on the size of housing loans made by the commercial lenders that it regulates.
+Following an evaluation and consultation process, revised limits took effect from 1 January 2017, under further Regulations.

 Scope of limits